 Our small vented or vent free gas log sets are ideal for creating a warm ambiance in your petite fireplace without sacrificing beauty or power.
 Each refractory log is carefully handcrafted and hand-painted to ensure the most realistic effect possible.
 When it comes to making a stunning impact in your fireplace, these gas logs are anything but small!

-These gas log sets are crafted from refractory ceramic mixture, which weighs less than refractory cement.
+These gas log sets are crafted from the refractory ceramic mixture, which weighs less than refractory cement.
 They still undergo the same manufacturing process as their heavier counterparts.
 Each log is molded from casts of real timbers to give them intense realism.
 They are high temperature resistant and fireproof and will reflect heat back into your living space.
 The logs are stacked on the burner in such a way that the hardware is covered up when viewed from the front.
 Gas log sets have timbers with one finish, such as bark or bark-less "split" wood, that give it a specific appearance.

 Our reduced depth gas log sets vary in size from 12 to 24 inches.
 Because they are more narrow from front to back at 11 inches deep, they fit easily into smaller fireplaces.
 We even offer a vent free bedroom approved gas log set!
 This particular Valley Oak gas log set has an even shallower depth of 9 1/2 inches and only produces 9500 BTUs of heat, making it totally safe to enjoy in your bedroom's vent free fireplace!